Growing Perfect Garden Peonies

 The spare, shrubby habits of tree peonies don’t impress, but the spectacular flowers they produce are some of the biggest and best around.
 Blooms can reach up to 10” across and come in shades of white, pink, and purplish red as well as burnished yellows and corals.
 Flowers burst forth from late spring to early summer for a period of around two weeks.
 Grow them in full sun to partial shade.

-Plants are slower growing than herbaceous peonies, and their branches can be brittle, so it is important to protect them from wind.
+Plants are slower growing than herbaceous peonies, and their branches can be brittle, so it is important to protect them from the wind.
 Even though most are hardy to USDA Hardiness Zone 4, their buds can be damaged by frost—another reason to plant them in a protected spot.

 Great varieties include the American Peony Society Gold Medal Winner ‘Age of Gold’, which has huge golden blooms—often with more than one flower per stem—and reaches 5 feet in height.
 The semi-double, pink-flowered ‘Hana Kisoi’ is another garden classic that blooms in May and originates from Japan.
-The brilliant white-flowered ‘Phoenix White’ bears enormous single flowers, grows relatively quickly, and will add sparkle to partially shaded gardens.
+The brilliant white-flowered ‘Phoenix White’ bears enormous single flowers, grows relatively quickly and will add sparkle to partially shaded gardens.

 Intersectional Hybrid Peonies

 Intersectional (Itoh) peonies are crosses between tree and herbaceous peonies, and they offer the best characteristics of both.
 Their big flowers tend to be more like those of tree peonies, but they have herbaceous habits.
-They bloom in late spring, and have stronger stems than standard herbaceous peonies, so staking is not needed.
+They bloom in late spring and have stronger stems than standard herbaceous peonies, so staking is not needed.

 Itoh peonies were first bred in Japan in the 1960s.
 Since then lots of stellar varieties have come to the market.
 Choice varieties include the single, magenta-red ‘America’, the semi-double lemonade colored ‘Bartzella’, and the award-winning ‘Garden Treasure’, which has semi-double flowers of palest tangerine.

 All peonies flower best in full, bright sunlight, though tree peonies can take partial shade.
-Tree peonies should be protected from strong winds and harsh winter exposure, and double-flowered herbaceous peonies must be staked or caged, if you want to keep their flowers off of the ground.
+Tree peonies should be protected from strong winds and harsh winter exposure, and double-flowered herbaceous peonies must be staked or caged if you want to keep their flowers off of the ground.

 Plant new peonies in early spring or fall.
 Rich garden soil with a neutral pH is best.
-Soil that is too acid or too alkaline can cause nutrient deficiencies and result in leaf chorosis (yellowing between the leaf veins).
+Soil that is too acid or too alkaline can cause nutrient deficiencies and result in leaf chlorosis (yellowing between the leaf veins).
 Before planting new peonies, amend the garden soil with fortifying Black Gold Garden Soil.
 Established peonies can be mulched in spring with Black Gold Garden Compost Blend.
 Plant the roots just below the soil surface.
 If you plant them too deeply, this can inhibit flowering.
 Small peony starts may take a year or two before reaching full bloom.
 Feeding peonies in early spring will support flowering and foliage health.

 Large herbaceous peony clumps can be divided in fall.
 Just be sure to dig the large, fleshy roots deeply, and gently cut new divisions from the parent plant.
 Mulch new plantings lightly and water them well.